 The 64 diamond collection, including three fancy red diamonds and weighing 56.28 carats in total, make up the 2019 Argyle Pink Diamonds Tender.

-Rio Tinto Copper & Diamonds vice president of sales and marketing Mr Alan Chirgwin said "I am delighted to be in New York, the epicentre of the fancy coloured diamond industry.
+Rio Tinto Copper & Diamonds vice president of sales and marketing Mr Alan Chirgwin said he was delighted to be in New York, the epicentre of the fancy coloured diamond industry.

-"It is 40 years since the discovery of Rio Tinto's Argyle mine and it remains the first and only ongoing source of rare pink diamonds in the world, in history," Rio Copper & Diamonds vice president of sales and marketing Alan Chirgwin said.
+"It is 40 years since the discovery of Rio Tinto's Argyle mine and it remains the first and only ongoing source of rare pink diamonds in the world, in history," he said.

 "With the lifecycle of this extraordinary mine approaching its end, we have seen and continue to see, an unstoppable demand and strong value appreciation for these truly limited edition diamonds."